Man, 95, held over carer's 'murder'

 A murder investigation has been launched by the Metropolitan Police following the incident in Holloway.

-The man was taken to hospital pending a "transfer to a location where his complex health and care needs can be managed".
+The man, who is believed to suffer from dementia, was taken to hospital pending a "transfer to a location where his complex needs can be managed".

-Detectives say the woman's next-of-kin has been informed, and they are not looking for anyone else in connection with their investigation.
+Detectives say the woman's next-of-kin have been informed, and they are not looking for anyone else in connection with their investigation.

-Police said it was believed she was injured at a residential address where she was working as a carer.
+The woman who died was an employee of a care agency commissioned by Islington Council.

+Two ambulance crews arrived at his first-floor flat in Islington, north London, on Thursday morning after a neighbour heard a scream at around 04:00 BST.

 A post-mortem examination will be held in due course, the Met said.